import pynwb

 Stimulus epochs#

 Several stimuli are shown during each imaging session, interleaved with each other.
-The stimulus epoch table provides information of these interleaved stimulus epochs, revealing when each epoch starts and ends.
-The start and end here are provided in terms of the imaging frame of the two-photon imaging.
-This allows us to index directly into the dff or event traces.
+The stimulus epoch table provides information of these interleaved stimulus epochs, revealing when each epoch starts and ends. .

 stim_epoch

-The name of the stimulus during the epoch
+The name of the stimulus for the epoch

 Let’s plot the DFF traces of a number of cells and overlay stimulus epochs.